postsharp/Metalama.Documentation/content/conceptual/using/getting-aspects.md

 When applied, these aspects change the behavior of your source code without altering the source level.
 They transform the source code before it is passed to the compiler.

 > [!NOTE]
 > The implementation of these aspects is not the focus of this chapter.
-Instead, we will focus on how to use them.
+Instead, we will focus on how to _use_ them.

-## Metalama ready-made aspects
+## Metalama Marketplace

-We are currently in the process of porting the `PostSharp.Patterns` aspect suite to Metalama and making it open-source.
-This process may take several months.
-You can follow the progress in the [Metalama.Patterns](https://github.com/postsharp/Metalama.Patterns) repository.
-Once completed, you will have access to professionally-built aspects without the need to create them yourself.

-## Community aspects

-In addition, you can find open-source aspect libraries built by the community on the [Metalama community portal](https://www.postsharp.net/community/projects).

-You can [search GitHub](https://github.com/search?p=1&q=metalama&type=Repositories) for projects that mention Metalama.
+Don't use the demo aspects in real projects.
+Instead, [Metalama Marketplace](https://www.postsharp.net/metalama/marketplace) and find dozens of open-source aspects and extensions.